 Two more bars at Harrah's are terrific for kicking back without having to dip into next month's rent money.
 The open-air Carnaval Court is like a street party with live DJs and cocktails poured by flair bartenders.
 Things also get wild and crazy at the indoor Piano Bar thanks to its quirky collection of performers, including The Twins Dueling Pianos Show and Pete "Big Elvis" Vallee.

 As far as buffets go, Flavors is worth a visit.
 Instead of waxing poetic about the prime rib and crab legs, let's skip right to the good stuff.
 The dessert station.
 This one is stocked with things you don't often see at buffets -- like donuts, cinnamon rolls and bread pudding.
 There's even a cotton candy machine, and you're allowed to nab a bag to bring back to your room with you.

 Lets face it.
 You won't be posting pictures of your Harrah's room to Instagram.
 This is not over-the-top luxury accommodations.
 This is affordable rooms that put you on the Strip.
-The cheapest ones are the classic rooms.
 While compact at nearly 350 square feet, they do feel cheerful enough, but don't come with added amenities like a fridge or a coffeemaker.

-Coffeemakers are provided in the deluxe rooms and suites in the Mardi Gras Tower.
+Coffeemakers are provided in suites in the Mardi Gras Tower.
 Set back a bit from the Strip, many of rooms in this tower overlook the pool.